liferay/liferay-docs/userGuide/en/chapters/04-liferay-collaboration-suite.markdown

 ### Repositories

 Adding repositories in Documents and Media is a new feature in Liferay 6.1.
-Documents and Media allows to connect to multiple third-party repositories that supports CMIS 1.0 with AtomPUB and Web Services protocols.
-You can add new repositories from the UI by clicking the Add button from the Home folder.
+Documents and Media allows to connect to multiple third-party repositories that support CMIS 1.0 with AtomPUB and Web Services protocols.
+You can add new repositories from the UI by clicking the *Add* button from the Home folder.
 Repositories can only be mounted in the Home folder.

 ![Figure 4.30: Adding a new repository](../../images/05-new-repository.png)

 The admin must ensure the same credentials and authentication are being used in Liferay and in the external repository.
 This is normally synchronized using a mechanism like LDAP.
-If you don't have LDAP you will need to ensure manually that the credentials and authentication are the same.
-In order to communicate authenticate with the third-party repository you need to enable the following property:
+If you don't have LDAP you need to ensure manually that the credentials and authentication are the same.
+In order to authenticate with the third-party repository you need to enable the following property:

 	session.store.password=false

-The repository will be displayed in the left side of the window in the Home folder.
+The repository is displayed in the left side of the window in the Home folder.

 ![Figure 4.31: Viewing a repository](../../images/05-repository.png)

 ### Document Types and Metadata Sets

 Customizable document types and metadata sets are new features in Liferay 6.1.
 When a user assigns a document type to a document, the user is required to fill out the fields defined by the metadata set of the document type.
-This can be valuable just to encourage users not to forget to enter important information about their documents.
+This helps encourage users not to forget to enter important information about their documents.
 For example, you could create a "copyrighted" document type and require users to enter a license for all "copyrighted" documents.
 More importantly, document types and metadata sets can improve document searchability.
 The values that users enter into the fields determined by their document type's metadata set become searchable entities within the portal.
 You can use Liferay's search portlet to search for these terms.
 Document types and metadata sets are accessible from the Manage Button at the top of the Documents and Media portlet window.

 ![Figure 4.32: Document Types Dialog Box](../../images/05-document-types.png)